Page Content

 From the program director

-The structured didactic curriculum is designed to foster success in clinical practice and to ensure preparation for subspecialty board certification in endocrinology.
-The core of the program relies on staffing a diverse endocrinology practice at Mayo Clinic in Arizona.
-Rotations in general endocrinology, pediatric endocrinology, transgender care, thyroid ultrasound and thyroid cancer care, bariatric care, and endocrinology hospital consultation service provides multidisciplinary education for our fellows.
+The structured didactic curriculum is designed to ensure success in clinical practice and to prepare you for subspecialty board certification in endocrinology.
+At the heart of the program is the opportunity to work within a diverse endocrinology practice at Mayo Clinic in Arizona.
+Rotations in general endocrinology, pediatric endocrinology, transgender care, thyroid ultrasound and thyroid cancer care, bariatric care, and endocrinology hospital consultation service offer a multidisciplinary education for our fellows.

-There are also many elective educational opportunities, including the ability to rotate at Mayo Clinic in Rochester, Minnesota, as well as global health activities that are funded through the Mayo International Health Program.
-Scholarly activity includes participating in quality improvement projects, submission of manuscripts to peer-reviewed journals, and presentations at national conferences.
+The program also offers numerous elective opportunities, including rotations at Camp AZDA (ADA Diabetes Camp for Children) in Prescott, Arizona; Mayo Clinic in Rochester, Minnesota; and global health initiatives funded through the Mayo International Health Program.
+Scholarly activity includes participating in quality improvement projects, submission of manuscripts to peer-reviewed journals, and presentations at intra-mural, regional and national conferences.

-After successful completion of the Endocrinology, Diabetes and Metabolism Fellowship, you will be a highly qualified endocrinologist ready for the demands of private practice or academics.
+Upon successful completion of the Endocrinology, Diabetes and Metabolism Fellowship, you will be a highly skilled endocrinologist, well-prepared for the challenges of academia or private practice.

 Thank you for your interest in our program.
-I invite you to explore our website to learn more about the opportunities for training in endocrinology at Mayo Clinic.
+I invite you to explore our website to learn more about the exceptional training opportunities in endocrinology at Mayo Clinic in Arizona.

 Krupa Doshi, M.D.